cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## TODO
 - [x] release the feature extraction codes
-- [ ] release the model checkpoints for pre-training and fine-tuning
+- [x] release the model checkpoints for pre-training and fine-tuning
+- [ ] release the inferrence codes
-- [ ] release the main pre-trained codes
+- [ ] release the pre-trained codes
 - [ ] release the fine-tuned codes
-- [ ] release the inferrence codes

 <!-- omit in toc -->